 I have since moved on to using neem oil which I think works better and is a natural choice.

-Mix a solution of neem oil with water (Follow directions on the label).
+Mix a neem oil solution with water (Follow directions on the label).
 Mix well.
-Using a clean spray bottle, spray all plant surfaces (including the undersides of leaves) and soil until completely wet.
+Using a clean spray bottle, spray all plant surfaces (including the undersides of leaves) and soil until the entire plant and dirt are completely wet.

 I did this about twice a week or so at first.

 I purchased this insecticidal Soap and used it about once a week to lessen the number of adult gnats.
 It works well to kill the adult gnats, but I will warn you -the smell isn’t my favorite.

 Apple Cider Vinegar

 Using apple cider vinegar, water, and dish soap, you can make a fungus gnat trap.